conan-io/docs/reference/conanfile/other/cpp_info.rst

 --------------------------

 Properties to declare all the information needed by the consumers of a package: include directories, library names, library paths...
-Used both for editable packages and regular packages in the cache.
+Used both for :ref:`editable packages<editable_packages>` and regular packages in the cache.

 Usage